Derby du Nord

+History

 The two cities first met in 1937 when Lille were playing under the Olympique Lillois emblem.
 Due to each club's close proximity towards each other being separated by only 40 km and sociological differences between each club's supporters, a fierce rivalry developed.

-Historically, the Derby du Nord is underpinned by social and economic differences, since the city of Lens is known as an old, working-class, industrial city and Lille as a middle-class, modern, internationally oriented one.
-This social class opposition is no longer relevant: both fanbases now come from lower and middle classes.
+Historically, the Derby du Nord was underpinned by social and economic differences, since the city of Lens is known as an old, working-class, industrial city and Lille as a middle-class, modern, internationally oriented one.
+In recent times, this social class opposition is no longer as relevant where both fanbases now come from both lower and middle classes.